ncbi/ribovore/README.txt

    BLAST against self
  - fail sequences that fail ribotyper
  - fail sequences that fail riboaligner
- - fail sequences that do cover a specified span of model positions (are too short)
+ - fail sequences that do not cover a specified span of model positions (are too short)

 Sequences that pass all these tests are subjected to a 'ingroup analysis' taxonomic test, and any sequences that do not cluster with